 In this game, two people would face off on a three-sided trampoline.
 In the middle, there will be a frame with a hole.
 The competitors will bounce and try to throw the ball through the hole.
 The other one has to stop the ball to stop the component from scoring a point.

 Trampolines in the Olympics

 Trampoline was first introduced in the Olympics in 2000.
-Since then it has been a great exciting and challenging sport of Olympic.
+Since then it has been a great exciting and challenging sport of the Olympics.
 This decision of bringing the trampoline to the Olympics was taken by IOC Executive Board in 1997.
-In Sydney, the trampoline entered the Olympics with men’s and women’s competition.
+In Sydney, the trampoline entered the Olympics with men’s and women’s competitions.